Watagon/learning-opensips/README.md

 The configuration of opensips is done by a single file at /usr/local/etc/opensips/opensips.cfg

-You can load modules to handle different needs like database backend and http requests to resolve how to handle incoming calls.
+You can load modules to handle different needs like use of database backend, http requests and programming languages like perl, python and lua to resolve how to handle incoming calls.
+Documentation: https://www.opensips.org/Documentation/Modules-3-6

 For our training purposes, we will have exercises to be completed and each exercise will have its own subfolder like this:
 ```